numfocus/gsoc/CONTRIBUTING-students.md

 **Communication**

 - Write a short report for us every second week in a blog
 - Commit early and commit often!
-Push to a public repository (e.g. github) so that we can see and review your work.
+Push to a public repository (e.g., GitHub) so that we can see and review your work.
 - Actively work on our project timeline and communicate with us during the community bonding period.
-- Communicate every working day with your mentor.
-Preferably in public using the standard channels of your project.
+- Communicate every working day with your mentor, preferably in public using the standard channels of your project.
 - If there is a reason why you can't work or can't contact us on a regular basis please make us aware of this.